OpenStarbound/OpenStarbound/README.md

   * These scripts can modify, read, patch and create new assets!
 * Lua patch files now exist - **.patch.lua**
   * These can patch JSON assets, as well as images!
+### Bug Fixes
+* Invalid character inventories are updated when loading in, allowing players to swap inventory mods with pre-existing characters.
 ### Misc
 * Player functions for saving/loading, modifying the humanoid identity
 * Character swapping (rewrite from StarExtensions, currently command-only: `/swap name` case-insensitive, only substring required)